The Crystal Egg: Story summary

 Mr. Wace is unable to see the view inside the egg as clearly as Mr. Cave, whose fatigued mental state seems to enhance his perception of the vision seen within it.
-However he believes in Mr. Cave's discovery, and during several sessions he takes notes as Mr. Cave describes what he sees.
-After a few days Mr. Cave takes the egg home with him between sessions, as the quarrel it caused has subsided; he likes to view the scene within whenever he can.
+However, he believes in Mr. Cave's discovery, and during several sessions, he takes notes as Mr. Cave describes what he sees.
+After a few days, Mr. Cave takes the egg home with him between sessions, as the quarrel it caused has subsided; he likes to view the scene within whenever he can.

 A description of what is seen inside the egg occupies about a third of the story.
 The crystal egg seems to have a counterpart in another place, through which the strange scenery is visible.
 The sky, and the two moons sometimes present, suggest that the view is of the planet Mars.
-The counterpart is one of several crystals on top of masts on a large building, around which there are flying creatures who apparently own it.
+The counterpart is one of several crystals atop masts on a large building, around which creatures that apparently own it are flying.
 They sometimes look closely at these crystals, presumably to study a remote scene.

 Mr. Wace, visiting Mr. Cave's shop after a break of several days caused by pressure of work, is shocked to find that Mr. Cave has died.
 Some of his stock, including the egg, has been bought by another trader in order to pay for the funeral.
 This trader, Mr. Wace finds, has sold the egg; the customer, probably unaware of its special properties, cannot be traced.
 All that remains of the affair are the notes of Mr. Cave's observations.
-Mr. Wace, and his friend the narrator of the story, are left speculating on the significance of the crystal egg: it seems to have come from Mars, and there may be others like it on Earth, counterparts of the other crystals seen, "sent hither from that planet, in order to give the Martians a near view of our affairs."
+Mr. Wace and his friend, the narrator of the story, are left speculating on the significance of the crystal egg: it seems to have come from Mars, and there may be others like it on Earth, counterparts of the other crystals seen, "sent hither from that planet, in order to give the Martians a near view of our affairs."